liferay/liferay-docs/develop/tutorials/articles/195-forms/01-form-field-types/01-creating-form-field-types.markdown

 ![Figure 2: The Alloy UI Timepicker in action.](../../../images/forms-timepicker.png)

 Now you know how to create a new field type and define its behavior.
 Currently, the field type only contains the default settings it inherits from its superclasses.
-If that's not sufficinet, create additional settings for your field type.
+If that's not sufficient, create additional settings for your field type.
 See the next tutorial (not yet written) to learn how.